Homelessness and mental health: Incarceration

-It is argued that persons with mental illness are more likely to be arrested, simply from a higher risk of other associated factors with incarceration, such as substance abuse, unemployment, and lack of formal education.
-Furthermore, when correctional facilities lack adequate coordination with community resources upon release, the chances of recidivism increase for persons who are both homeless and have a mental illness.
+It is argued that persons with mental illness are more likely than others to be arrested, owing to a higher risk of other factors associated with incarceration, such as substance abuse, unemployment, and lack of formal education.
+Furthermore, when correctional facilities lack adequate coordination with community resources upon release, the chances of recidivism increase for persons who are both homeless and mentally ill.
 Every state in the United States incarcerates more individuals with severe mental illness than it hospitalizes.
 Incarcerations are due to lack of treatments such as psychiatric hospital beds.

 In 2013, according to Raphael and Stoll, over 60 percent of United States jail inmates report mental health problems.
 Estimates from the Survey of Inmates in State and Federal Correctional Facilities (2004) and the Survey of Inmates in Local Jails (2002) report that the prevalence for severe mental illness (the psychoses and bipolar/manic-depressive disorders) is 3.1–6.5 times the rate observed for the general population.

 In relation to homelessness, it is found that 17.3 percent of inmates with severe mental illness experienced a homeless state before their incarceration, compared to 6.5 percent of undiagnosed inmates.
 The authors argue that a significant portion of deinstitutionalized mentally ill were transitioned into correctional facilities, by specifically stating that "transinstitutional effect estimates suggest that deinstitutionalization has played a relatively minor role in explaining the phenomenal growth in U.S. incarceration levels."